 Rare earth elements consist of a group of seventeen chemical elements grouped together on the periodic table.
 Since 1950 demand for these elements has exploded as a key component of the technology the drives our modern society.
-From cell phones, TV and computer displays, and fuel cells to critical defense applications, these elements make possible contemporary life.
+From cell phones, TV and computer displays, and fuel cells to critical defense applications, these elements make our contemporary life possible.

 Infographic provided courtesy of the VoucherCloud blog